Improwised/kb.repairrabbit.github.io/content/inventory/How to use an inventory.md

  View complete summary of your stock easily in  just one click by hitting on “ View stock ”

-“Transfer stock” will show you the summary of the transferred stock while emergency.
+“Transfer stock” will show you the summary of the transferred stock in emergency.

-“Add stocks” will help you to add the new stock ordered by the company.
+“Add stocks” will help you to add the new stock.

 “Stock history” will summarize the details on stock transferred within multiple location.